SidonTheTroll/Erstes-Jahr/Practical/Biology/2-identification-of-animals.md

 2. Is globular in shape and is univalved.
 3. Shell consists of various whorls and is marked by faint growth lines.
 4. Head bears a pair of tentacles and stalked eyes.
-5. Foot is large and triangular organ whish is used for creeping.
+5. Foot is large and triangular organ which is used for creeping.

 <br><br><br><br><br><br><br><br><br><br><br>